NeuroJSON/jnifti/JNifTi_specification.md

   NIFTI-1 extension buffers (for compatibility purposes)

-These three data containers can appear at any level in a JData tree. `NIFTIData` is the only required data object if a JNifTi file stores an neuroimaging dataset.
+These three data containers can appear at any level in a JData tree. `NIFTIData` is the only required data object if a JNifTi file contains an neuroimaging dataset.
 When a `NIFTIHeader` field is stored under the same parent node as a `NIFTIData` object, the `NIFTIHeader` record serves as the metadata for the `NIFTIData` object.
 The optional `NIFTIExtension` is strictly used for compatibility purpose only,